crazyramirez/Tico_Scroll_Navigation/readme.md

 <br>
 <br>

-BJS Demo using Scroll to navigate in an animation designed in 3DsMax and exported to GLB.
+TICO is a BabylonJS Demo using Scroll to navigate in an animation designed in 3DsMax and exported to GLB.
 <br>
 <br>
 Use mouse scroll or slide touch in mobile to move in the animation.